kaupov/AspNetCore.Authentication.SK.IDCard/README.md

-# AspNetCore.Authentication.SK.IdCard
+# AspNetCore.Authentication.SK.IDCard

-**AspNetCore.Authentication.SK.IdCard** is a ID-card security middleware that you can use in your **ASP.NET Core** application to support SK ID-card authentication.
+**AspNetCore.Authentication.SK.IDCard** is a ID-card security middleware that you can use in your **ASP.NET Core** application to support SK ID-card authentication.
 It is inspired by **[Microsoft Certificate authentication](https://github.com/dotnet/aspnetcore/tree/master/src/Security/Authentication/Certificate)**.
 It is not perfect, but functional as external authentication.

-**The first alpha release can be found on [NuGet](https://www.nuget.org/packages/AspNetCore.Authentication.SK.IdCard/1.0.0-alpha1)**.
+**The latest alpha release can be found on [NuGet](https://www.nuget.org/packages/AspNetCore.Authentication.SK.IDCard)**.

 ## Getting started
 **Install SK root CA and intermediate certificates to your running computer or server from [SK site](https://www.skidsolutions.eu/repositoorium/sk-sertifikaadid/)**.
 They have to be installed in propriate stores or received user certifiactes are not validated.